If you don’t love yourself, who will? And how can you love anyone else if you don’t first love yourself?

 8. You attract takers instead of givers.
 Predatory people have a keen eye for those who are desperate to be loved and accepted.
 And they’ll sniff you from a mile away.
 These people will be more than happy to befriend or date you just to get what they want from you.
 Once they’ve used you long enough and bleed you dry of resources and dignity, they’ll only drop you and move on to the next poor sucker.
 When you stop being afraid of aloneness, you magically begin to repel predators and attract better people.

 9. You’ll repel the people who either do or would otherwise love and accept you.
 If by chance you happen to find someone who truly loves you, you won’t be able to relax and enjoy it.
 You’ll be so scared of losing the person that you’ll be too clingy and likely run them off because of your incessant neediness.

 Understand that when you do this, you automatically make them responsible for your happiness and it’s not fair.
 Being held responsible for another person’s happiness is a heavy load for anyone to carry!
 You’ll only zap the other person’s energy as you expect them to fill a void that can’t be filled by anyone but you and God.
 Realize that only you are responsible for your happiness.
 No one else.

-10. You stay in toxic relationships and put up with shabby treatment just to keep from being alone.
+10. You stay in a toxic relationship and put up with shabby treatment and abuse just to keep from being alone.
 You’ll likely end of with an abuser who’ll physically or mentally abuse you.
 Love and friendship shouldn’t be painful.

 Being alone is a part of loving yourself.
 It’s not the worse thing that can ever happen to you.
 It’s very healthy sometimes because you get to know yourself during times of solitude.